13 Things Starbucks Employees Won’t Tell You

 Arina P Habich/Shutterstock

 You don’t need to pay for a chai latte when you can order a simple cup of tea and request a shot of steamed milk (which comes for free).
 Plus, this hacked-version of a chai latte has far less sugar.
+Of course you might not be able to get your favorite drink at all if you’re in this state which has the fewest Starbucks locations.

 Order light ice in your iced coffee

 Less ice means more coffee: That means you can go down a size for an iced coffee, then ask for light ice.
 You’ll basically be getting the same amount of caffeine while paying less.
+Luckily iced coffee is pretty low in calories, but be sure to check out these Starbucks health-hacks that will help you save calories on your other favorite drinks.

 Take advantage of the Rewards program